 The sole purpose of unit tests is to

 test a single unit.
 Nothing more.
-Very often I see code where tests, that suppose to check only one element, do much more.
+Very often I see code where tests, that suppose to check only one element, check much more (sic!).
 It is a fragile practice because it requires refactoring in many unnecessary places when changes occur in one code class.

 One logical test

 It is very important to test one logical behaviour in the examined unit.
 It does not mean that technically we should have one assert per test.
 We should ensure that all interesting fields have expected values in the examined test scenario.

 I know it is very tempting to add

 just another check to already existing test.
 Unfortunately, that way the test purpose is becoming unclear.
 Other developers will feel confused about the test original idea and entitled to introduce more different logical checks.

 We should check only one logical behaviour per unit test.